Swiss health authorities defend Covid strategy

 Too many Covid doses: Switzerland’s vaccine conundrum

-The Patrick Fischer affair
+Patrick Fischer and quarantine

-The majority of the Swiss population supports vaccination measures.
-During the pandemic, almost 70% of people got a jab; the figure even exceeded 90% among over-65s.
+The majority of the Swiss population supports vaccination efforts.
+During the pandemic, almost 70% got a jab; the figure even exceeded 90% among over-65-year-olds.

-Asked about Patrick Fischer, the former coach of the Swiss men’s hockey team who was let go this week, Lévy said that it is a “personal decision” whether one gets vaccinated or not.
+Asked about Patrick Fischer, the ex-coach of the Swiss men’s hockey team who was sacked this week, Lévy said that it is a “personal decision” whether one gets vaccinated or not.

 In 2022, Fischer travelled to the Beijing Winter Olympics with a forged Covid certificate.
-“He could have taken part in the Games even without vaccination; this would have been possible by entering quarantine.
-Other athletes have done so,” said Lévy.
+For Lévy, “he could have taken part in the Games even without vaccination; this would have been possible by entering quarantine.
+Other athletes have done so.”

 Adapted from French by AI/dos